The Minister for Environment has announced the successful recipients of Swan Canning Riverpark Urban Forest funding in 2025-26.

 Forests are important to our health and wellbeing; they cool cities and urban areas, reduce air pollutants, support biodiversity, regulate water flow, lower carbon emissions and can increase property value.
-The Swan Canning Riverpark Urban Forest program is an election commitment to help improve the Swan Canning Riverpark’s ecosystem health, amenity value and use of the connected urban forest landscape.
+The Swan Canning Riverpark Urban Forest program aims to help improve the Swan Canning Riverpark’s ecosystem health, amenity value and use of the connected urban forest landscape.

-Funding is available for public land managers to improve their urban forests
+Funding for public land managers to improve their urban forests

 The program supports public land managers to deliver urban forest restoration projects within the Swan Canning Riverpark (Riverpark) and surrounds (including tributaries and drainage lines) in the Swan Canning catchment.
 This is a unique opportunity, with funding available for projects that address the following priorities: